jdorn/json-editor/README.md

 The `title` keyword of a schema is used to add user friendly headers to the editing UI.
 Sometimes though, dynamic headers, which change based on other fields, are helpful.

 Consider the example of an array of children.
-Without dynamic headers, the UI for the array elements would show `Child 0`, `Child 1`, etc..
+Without dynamic headers, the UI for the array elements would show `Child 1`, `Child 2`, etc..
-It would be much nicer if the headers could be dynamic and incorporate information about the children, such as `0 - John (age 9)`, `1 - Sarah (age 11)`.
+It would be much nicer if the headers could be dynamic and incorporate information about the children, such as `1 - John (age 9)`, `2 - Sarah (age 11)`.

 To accomplish this, use the `headerTemplate` property.
-All of the watched variables are passed into this template, along with the static title `title` (e.g. "Child"), the index `i` (e.g. "0" and "1"), and the field's value `self` (e.g. `{"name": "John", "age": 9}`).
+All of the watched variables are passed into this template, along with the static title `title` (e.g. "Child"), the 0-based index `i0` (e.g. "0" and "1"), the 1-based index `i1`, and the field's value `self` (e.g. `{"name": "John", "age": 9}`).

 ```js+jinja
 {